 - Pay attention to the stem - a ripe watermelon should have a brown-colored stem, not green.

-Mediterranean Minty Watermelon Cucumber Salad
+Vegan Minty Watermelon Cucumber Salad Without Feta

 - Knife or melon baller scoop